shahoob/JSONStore/README.md

  ## The goods
  1. Easy as pie
  2. ES6-built
- 3. ZERO DEPENDENCIES!!! (means no other's help)
+ 3. 0& OF TONS DEPENDENCIES!!! (means only needed other's help (not lots of them))

  ## Install
  From Git (Clone):